 The shortfall is the amount of "tax concerned" or "in effect withheld" as a result of the understatement, which is calculated as the sum of section 222(3)(a), (b) and (c).
 As set out above, the chargeable or refundable amounts under paragraphs (a) and (b), already constitute tax, and therefore the tax rate described in section 222(5) does not find application.
-It is consequently unsurprising that only section 222(3)(c) makes reference to the tax rate described in section 222(3)(c) makes reference between the amount of an assessed loss or other benefit to the taxpayer properly carried forward from the tax period to a succeeding tax period and the amount that would have been carried forward if the 'understatement' were accepted".
+It is consequently unsurprising that only section 222(3)(c) makes reference to the tax rate described in section 222(5), it having to be applied "to the difference between the amount of an assessed loss or other benefit to the taxpayer properly carried forward from the tax period to a succeeding tax period and the amount that would have been carried forward if the 'understatement' were accepted".

-On application of section 20(1) of the Income Tax Act, assessed losses are carried forward in returns for the purpose of determining the taxable income or turnover of the taxpayer.
+On application of section 20(1) of the Act, assessed losses are carried forward in returns for the purpose of determining the taxable income or turnover of the taxpayer.
 As such, an assessed loss is not tax, and when the return contains an understatement that affects the assessed loss position, the difference between the stated and properly carried forward amounts must be converted into tax to establish the shortfall.
 This is achieved by multiplying the difference "by the tax rate determined under subsection (5)", and because this difference is taxable income or taxable turnover, it follows that the tax rate references those set by the Rates and Monetary Amounts and Amendment of Revenue Laws Act annually.

-10 [2021] JOL 50208 (SCA) at 25
+10 [2021] 3 All SA 67 (SCA) at paragraph 25.